 The name Rocky Mountain Range can make most of the radar detector community suspicious.
 After all, they do not have the best record when it comes to performance and even honesty, and the instances that prove that happen to be more than one.

 That’s why its flagship radar detector, the Judge 2.0, is approached with apprehension.
-Is it really a ‘full speeding ticket protection device’ as it claims to be?
-Does laser and radar ‘scrambling’ work to its advantage as opposed to others’ jammers?
+Is it a ‘full speeding ticket protection device’ as it claims to be?
+Do laser and radar ‘scramble’ work to its advantage as opposed to others’ jammers?
 Let’s go through the features of this $399-radar detector to find out.

 The screen is readable, and there is no need to squint to take in the information it displays.
 There is also a dim function to keep your eyes from being strained.

-There are some basics missing on it though, such as menu options.
+Some basics are missing on it though, such as menu options.
 It won’t overwhelm a new user, but for its price, it feels warranted enough for a customizable screen to exist.

 Another is the inability to mute alerts manually.
 It does have modes for muting such as mute off, automute, and mute on, but curiously enough no manual mute.

 This is the feature that supposedly distinguished Rocky Mountain Radar products from the rest, and is understandably on its top product, the Judge 2.0.
 How it works is that your radar detector will confuse a police radar or laser gun by sending back different signals and then rendering it impossible to get your actual speed.

 This has been tested multiple times by different users but the result is the same: regardless of the distance and type of gun, the scrambling doesn’t work and your actual speed is always read.